Welcome to the City of Durham Christmas Festival

 HOW TO GET TO THE FESTIVAL

-There are a number of Park and Rides in operation throughout the festival, as well as a Free Park and Stride from County Hall on Saturday and Sunday.
+There are a number of Park and Rides in operation throughout the festival.
 Additionally, for anyone who may have difficulty walking up to Cathedral and Palace Green site, there is an Accessible Shuttle Bus running each day of the festival, between Claypath and Palace Green.
 For further information on all these, please click here.